ToQuyenPhan/ToQuyenPhan/README.md

 - 💬 You can talk or ask me about something fun, something interesting because I like it, I like talking and sharing my knowledge.
 - 📫 Reach me on link: https://www.facebook.com/profile.php?id=100006321400254 or my email: duonglh024@gmal.com.
 - 👯 I hope we can be friends and actively share understanding.
-- ⚡ Fun fact: I'm not a talkative person in real life but I quitely talk so much in the internet.
+- ⚡ Fun fact: I'm not a talkative person in real life but I quitely talk so much on the internet :))